Phase transition: Modern classifications

 Familiar examples are the melting of ice or the boiling of water (the water does not instantly turn into vapor, but forms a turbulent mixture of liquid water and vapor bubbles).
 Yoseph Imry and Michael Wortis showed that quenched disorder can broaden a first-order transition.
 That is, the transformation is completed over a finite range of temperatures, but phenomena like supercooling and superheating survive and hysteresis is observed on thermal cycling.

-Second-order phase transitions are also called "continuous phase transitions".
+s are also called "continuous phase transitions".
 They are characterized by a divergent susceptibility, an infinite correlation length, and a power law decay of correlations near criticality.
 Examples of second-order phase transitions are the ferromagnetic transition, superconducting transition (for a Type-I superconductor the phase transition is second-order at zero external field and for a Type-II superconductor the phase transition is second-order for both normal-state–mixed-state and mixed-state–superconducting-state transitions) and the superfluid transition.
 In contrast to viscosity, thermal expansion and heat capacity of amorphous materials show a relatively sudden change at the glass transition temperature which enables accurate detection using differential scanning calorimetry measurements.
 Lev Landau gave a phenomenological theory of second-order phase transitions.

 Apart from isolated, simple phase transitions, there exist transition lines as well as multicritical points, when varying external parameters like the magnetic field or composition.

 Several transitions are known as infinite-order phase transitions.

 They are continuous but break no symmetries.
 The most famous example is the Kosterlitz–Thouless transition in the two-dimensional XY model.
 Many quantum phase transitions, e.g., in two-dimensional electron gases, belong to this class.

 The liquid–glass transition is observed in many polymers and other liquids that can be supercooled far below the melting point of the crystalline phase.
 This is atypical in several respects.
 It is not a transition between thermodynamic ground states: it is widely believed that the true ground state is always crystalline.
 Glass is a quenched disorder state, and its entropy, density, and so on, depend on the thermal history.
 Therefore, the glass transition is primarily a dynamic phenomenon: on cooling a liquid, internal degrees of freedom successively fall out of equilibrium.
 Some theoretical methods predict an underlying phase transition in the hypothetical limit of infinitely long relaxation times.
 No direct experimental evidence supports the existence of these transitions.

-The gelation transition of colloidal particles has been shown to be a second-order phase transition under nonequilibrium conditions.